 - 1) If a program applicant - a) Proposes to serve as the placement site for AmeriCorps members; and - b) Has employees engaged in the same or substantially similar work as that proposed to be carried out by AmeriCorps members; and - c) Those employees are represented by a local labor organization --then the application must include the written concurrence of the local labor organization representing those employees.
-Written concurrence can be in the form of a letter or e-mail from the local union leadership. - 2) If a program applicant: - a) Proposes to place AmeriCorps members at sites where they will be engaged in the same or substantially similar work as employees represented by a local labor organization, then the applicant must submit a written description of how it will ensure that: - i) AmeriCorps members will not be placed in positions that were recently occupied by paid staff. - ii) No AmeriCorps member will be placed into a position for which a recently resigned or discharged employee has recall rights as a result of a collective bargaining agreement, from which a recently resigned or discharged employee was removed as a result of a reduction in force, or from which a recently resigned/discharged employee is on leave or strike.
+Written concurrence can be in the form of a letter or e-mail from the local union leadership. - 2) If a program applicant: - a) Proposes to place AmeriCorps members at sites where they will be engaged in the same or substantially similar work as employees represented by a local labor organization, then the applicant must submit a written description of how it will ensure that: - i) They will not place AmeriCorps members in positions that were recently occupied by paid staff. - ii) They will not place any AmeriCorps member into a position for which a recently resigned or discharged employee has recall rights as a result of a collective bargaining agreement, from which a recently resigned or discharged employee was removed as a result of a reduction in force, or from which a recently resigned/discharged employee is on leave or strike.